 - How to Approach Your ToK Exhibition Essay

-- How do you structure your ToK Exhibition essay
+- How to structure your Exhibition Eessay for IB

 Theory of Knowledge is a crucial subject that allows you to score three extra points which will be added to your final IB score.
 For this assessment, you are required to write an essay and give an exhibition which collectively will make your ToK score.